The Books of Magic: Ongoing series

-With Rieber leaving, the series editor Stuart Moore championed Gross to take over scripting duties because "I knew he could do it.
-He's got a great sense of story and character".
+With Rieber leaving, the series editor Stuart Moore championed Gross to take over scripting duties because "he got a great sense of story and character".
 Gross initially wrote a short memo detailing where he thought the series should go, hoping that it might influence the editors' choice of writer.
-Gross was then asked if he could expand his ideas into an actual story, and plotted a six issue story that he thought might be used as a "filler" until a new writer could be found.
-DC encouraged him to think bigger, until by the time he started writing his first issue he had plotted out a 23 issue-long story for the book.
-This soon expanded into plots for Gross' entire 25 issue run, despite Gross initially being nervous that his writing efforts would be unfavorably compared to those of Gaiman and Rieber by the series' fans.
+Gross was then asked if he could expand his ideas into an actual story, and he plotted a six issue story that he thought might be used as a "filler" until a new writer could be found.
+DC encouraged him to think bigger until, by the time he started writing his first issue, he had plotted out a 23-issue-long story for the book.
+This soon expanded into plots for Gross' entire 25-issue run, despite Gross initially being nervous that his writing efforts would be unfavorably compared to those of Gaiman and Rieber by the series' fans.

 As well as writing, Gross continued to provide artwork for the book, juggling this with a separate career teaching a class in Comic Illustration at Minneapolis College of Art and Design.
 Despite this, he still attempted to write full scripts for each issue, saying: "I like working that way so I can kind of forget about it before I sit down to draw.
 So when I draw it, I can think of it as something I didn’t write almost".
 This sometimes caused difficulties for Gross, and guest artists were used frequently to help lighten the load - and on one occasion, Peter Hogan was brought in to write a filler issue that gave Gross more time to catch up.

 From the beginning of Gross' run, there were tentative plans for the comic to rest after it reached its 75th issue.
 Such a break would be used to allow the character of Tim Hunter to grow up a little before resuming his story - Gross had ideas for this later run to explore the character's relationship with the women in his life, through his relationship with his late mother.
-However, when the 75th issue was reached, Gross decided to move away from the book, and instead DC announced that Dylan Horrocks would continue Tim's story in a five-issue mini-series called Names of Magic after a short break symbolizing Tim's readiness to face his destiny.
-A new mini-series was followed by a new ongoing monthly series, which was eventually presented as Hunter: The Age of Magic.
+When the 75th issue was reached, however, Gross decided to move away from the book, and instead Dylan Horrocks continued Tim's story in a five-issue mini-series called The Names of Magic after a short break symbolizing Tim's readiness to face his destiny.
+The mini-series was followed by a new ongoing monthly series, titled Hunter: The Age of Magic.